 Food Day Canada is a showcase of my life’s work and years of hard core, on the road, research.
 Since 1983, I have been traveling Canada’s vast expanse, identifying and writing about Canada’s essential nature as a regionally diverse food nation.
 Before “local, regional, seasonal” was in vogue, I was visiting the country inns, farmer’s markets, First Nations’ communities and the lighthouses of Canada.
 Today, I count among my friends some of Canada’s food leaders.

 So far I’ve written 14 books and I honestly have no idea how many articles.
 But I have been published in all major Canadian news and food publications.
 I have been awarded a Doctor of Laws (Honouris Causa), a Master of Arts (Gastronomy) and is an honourary lifetime member of the Canadian Culinary Federation of Chefs and Cooks (CCFCC).
-And this spring (2012) was made a Member of the Order of Canada. ~~~ Anita Stewart, Culinary Activist and Chief Party Planner!
+In the spring of 2012, I was made a Member of the Order of Canada. ~~~ Anita Stewart, Culinary Activist and Chief Party Planner!

 As Director of Social Media for Food Day Canada, Colleen Tully’s goal is to ‘take Food Day Canada’ to the next level of social media activity.
 She was the Web Food Editor at Canadian Living, a Senior Editor at Fresh Juice magazine and an instructor / guest lecturer in digital media at both Centennial College and at her alma mater, the University of Guelph.
 In other words, she’s one of Canada’s Social Media gurus.

 Brad Stewart played a major role in the evolution of The World’s Longest Barbecue to Food Day Canada.
 He helped to morph the idea of a national day of culinary celebration into solid reality and was instrumental in the creation of The University of Guelph’s Innovation Award.